 This lesson explains the fundamental requirements for compliance and accounting purposes the actual cost method.
-In addition there is bookkeeping process with day-to-day activities and monthly recurring entries.
-I will also explain the best accounting structure along with the documentation process for vehicle operations.
+In addition, there are bookkeeping processes with day-to-day activities and monthly recurring entries.
+This lesson will also explain the best accounting structure along with the documentation process for vehicle operations.

 Fundamental Requirements – Vehicle Operations

 For any business with five or more vehicles, the IRS mandates the use of actual costs to deduct expenses for tax purposes.
 If there are less than five vehicles, management may elect the mileage reimbursement method for vehicle expenses when filing the business tax return.
 Often this mileage reimbursement method exceeds the actual cost method for tax purposes.
 However, whether the business has one car or 40, the company must still track actual costs for transportation under Generally Accepted Accounting Principles (GAAP) and for IRS documentation compliance.

 In essence, no matter how many vehicles are owned, the bookkeeper must record all costs in an organized manner.
 This meets several fundamental business purposes:

 1) A full understanding of actual costs to operate each vehicle;